-We all have the equal right to live in the nature, not to kill any living beings
+We all have the equal right to live in nature, not to kill any living beings

-Buddha protected by the King at any price from seeing reality in the Samsara world
+The king protected his son from seeing reality in the Samsaric world

 Owning many or too few things are neither solution to happiness understood Siddhartha